Veresk2n/rsschool-cv/cv.md

 ### About myself:

 I used to work as a teacher of English, as an interpreter in the sphere of aircraft maintenance, an HR specialist.
-At the moment I don't work because I have to stay at home with a little kid.
-I have always been interested in programming, even at school where we learnt Turbo Pascal.
+At the moment I give private lessons of English to kids and raise my little son.
+I have always been interested in programming, even at school where we were learning Turbo Pascal.
 However, I considered this sphere too complicated for me, but really interesting.
 I hope to learn more about web-development and Front-End in _RSSchool_.

 ### Work experience: